Xilmi/Rotp-Fusion/README.md

 Very soon
 - Save Governor options in the game files.
-- Reactivate vanilla Planet Quality.
-- Right Mouse to Max Clean!
 - Governor colors.
+- Alternative governor Panel?
+- Combat button fix.
+- Text color for gaia and fertile?

 ## What's New